Matchday 6: three fixtures to look out for

 On paper, this is a bit of a David v Goliath battle, as second meets twentieth.
 City may still be early favourites in English Premier League winner odds, but their positive start to the campaign took a turn last weekend as they suffered a shock defeat at the hand of newcomers, Norwich City.

-However, all eyes will be on their Argentine striker Sergio Agüero, who will make history at the weekend, should he score a goal – and become one of three players to reach a century of league goals at his home ground.
+However, all eyes will be on their Argentine striker Sergio Agüero.
+The Argentine will make history at the weekend, should he score a goal – and become one of three players to reach a century of league goals at his home ground.
 It looks likely too, with Agüero the division’s current joint-top-scorer with seven goals.

 Prediction: despite the potential change in fortunes under a new manager, we can’t see City dropping points here – especially at the Etihad.
 City to win and Agüero to score to make history, once again.

 An early battle between two of the sides in the ‘top six.’
 Current-leaders Liverpool make the trip to West London, to take on a Chelsea side that have thus far defied the critics.